History of NASCAR schedule realignments: Realignment 2006–2007

-After its Cup Series realignment plans, NASCAR turned to its second tier series, the Busch Series, for realignment in 2006.
+After its Cup Series realignment plans, NASCAR turned to its second national series, the Busch Series, for realignment in 2006.
 ISC purchased Pikes Peak International Raceway in Fountain, Colorado and immediately took its race from the Busch schedule, replacing it with an event at Martinsville Speedway.

 As quickly as the race at Martinsville was added to the schedule, it was removed in favor of a race in Canada at Circuit Gilles Villeneuve, adding a third road course to the series schedule.

 The Nextel Cup Series schedule was left untouched during this time.

 Reasons for Rockingham and Darlington losing their races

 NASCAR has stated that Rockingham and Darlington lost their dates because they were not selling all the tickets for those events, and that giving Darlington only one date would make a sellout more likely since it would be the only race taking place there the following year.

 Also, races at both tracks had been affected by rain many times over the past few years.
 Even if there was no rain, it was usually overcast.
 Darlington's only race taking place in May also put the scheduling of the race in the peak tornado season in the Southeast.

 However, Darlington's future seems secure, with a total sellout for the lone race from 2005 through 2008, and with many major projects being planned or done at the speedway.
 Due to the sellouts the track owners have considered adding more seats.